 - Agricultural Resource Management

-A natural resources course covers topics pertaining to forestry, soils and wildlife.
+A natural resources course covers topics pertaining to forestry, soils, and wildlife.
 Students learn about power sources, such as electric motors and combustion engines, as well as government regulations and programs that relate to natural resource conservation.
-The effects that current power sources have on the agriculture industry and what it means for the future of natural resources and power are also addressed.
+Natural resource courses also address the effects that current power sources have on the agriculture industry and what it means for the future of natural resources and power.

-Horticulture is a science that studies plants, gardening and natural growth.
+Horticulture is a science that studies plants, gardening, and natural growth.
 This course helps students develop skills in controlling plant growth and development.
-Specific topics of study may include plant production, pruning, regulations of plant growth and storage processes.
-Horticulture courses may also cover marketing concepts in horticulture.
+Specific topics of study may include plant production, pruning, regulations of plant growth, and storage processes.
+Horticulture courses may also cover marketing concepts related to the field.

 Depending on the focus of the agriculture program, animal science classes may focus on all animals or be specific to horses, cows, and other farm animals.
 Students learn about animal development from a biological standpoint.
-Specific topics in animal products, animal feeding and animal breeding are also covered.
-During an animal science course, students learn the history of the animal industry, animal disease and current trends in animal rearing as well.
+Specific topics in animal products, animal feeding, and animal breeding are also covered.
+During an animal science course, students learn the history of the animal industry, animal disease, and current trends in animal rearing.

 Soils and Pesticides

-Agriculture students learn about soils and pesticides to understand the chemical make-up and effect that these elements have on crop growth.
-A soils and pesticides course covers conservation of water and soil, fertilizer use and soil formation.
+Agriculture students learn about soils and pesticides to understand the chemical makeup and effect that these elements have on crop growth.
+A soils and pesticides course covers conservation of water and soil, fertilizer use, and soil formation.
 It is a course that is delivered in lecture and lab format so that students may apply their skills to live scenarios.
-This course that may also cover soil types specific to the state in which the agriculture program is taught.
+This course may also cover soil types specific to the state in which the agriculture program is taught.

-Whether providing crop or animal food, farmers and others in the agriculture business need a strong understanding of the U.S. food system and processes.
-Students in this course study the U.S. food system as it relates to the current economy, health factors and regulatory laws.
-Specific topics of study may include political systems, health, environment, food retailing and international food regulations.
+Whether providing crop or animal food, farmers and others in the agriculture business need a strong understanding of U.S. food systems and processes.
+Students in this course study the U.S. food system as it relates to the current economy, health factors, and regulatory laws.
+Specific topics of study may include political systems, health, environment, food retailing, and international food regulations.